 2. A Facebook Page (optional)

 Before we jump right in, we need to clear something up.
-Because Facebook and Instagram are part of the same ecosystem, they share a few platforms like Ads Library and Creator Studio.
+Because Facebook and Instagram are part of the same ecosystem, they share a few platforms like Ads Library, Ads Manager and Creator Studio.
 What this means in practice is that these platforms can be integrated so you can create, post, and track ad performance more easily.
 It’s actually pretty easy to get the hang of!

 So, what do you need to know about it?

 For one, you’ll be able to use Ads Manager to create ads for both Instagram and Facebook.
 You can pick different placements for your ad, target users based on so many different characteristics and interests, and even set your ad budget.

 We actually have an article that explains how you can create Instagram ads if you’d like to know more.